The Memorial Day weekend is typically thought of as the official beginning of summer.

 Don’t just move your eyes, Mike says; move your head physically.

-drivers allow their vehicles to wander toward, on or over the lines of
+Some distracted drivers allow their vehicles to wander toward, on or over the lines of their lane.

 Anticipate the unexpected.